Who We Are

 Location and Land Area

-Bole District is situated between latitudes 8’10.5 and 09’ and longitude 1.50E’ and 2.45 W. It is located at the extreme western part of the Northern region of Ghana and bordered to the North by the Sawla-Tuna-Kalba District, to the West by the Republic of Cote D`ivoire with the Black Volta being the boundary between the two neighboring countries, to the East by the West Gonja District, to the South-east by the Kintampo Municipal and the South-West by the Wenchi Municipal in Brong Ahafo Region.
-The Bole district covers an area of 6,169.2 kilometer square, out of the area of 69,766.2 kilometer square of the Northern region.
+Bole District Assembly is established by LI 1786.
+It was carved out of the Ganja West District in 2004.
+Bole District is situated between latitudes 8’10.5 and 09’ and longitude 1.50E’ and 2.45 W. It is located at the extreme western part of the Northern region of Ghana and bordered to the North by the Sawla-Tuna-Kalba District, to the West by the Republic of Cote D`ivoire with the Black Volta being the boundary between the two neighboring countries, to the East by the West Ganja District, to the South-east by the Kintampo Municipal and the South-West by the Wenchi Municipal in Brong Ahafo Region.
+The Bole district covers an area of 6,169.2-kilometer square, out of the area of 69,766.2-kilometer square of the Northern region.
 This shows that, Bole district covers Nine percent (9.0%) of the total land area in the region.

 From the 2010 census, the Bole district has a population of 61,593 comprising 51.4 percent of males and 49.6 percent of females.
 The population is sparsely distributed with a population density of about 10 persons per kilometer square.

-The vegetation of the district consists of savannah wood land, with economic trees such as sheanut, dawadawa, teak, kapok and mango.
-These trees support the socio-economic lives of the people when they are processed.
+The vegetation of the district consists of Savannah wood land, with economic trees such as sheanut, dawadawa, teak, kapok and mango.
+These trees support the socioeconomic lives of the people when they are processed.

 There are various kinds of soils in the district that support plant growth.
-The main types of soils include savannah ochrosols, tropical brown earth and terrace soils.
-The savannah ochrosols are generally poor in organic matter and nutrient because of the absence of dense vegetation caused by bush burning, overgrazing and poor farming practices in the district.
+The main types of soils include Savannah ochrosols, tropical brown earth and terrace soils.
+The Savannah ochrosols are generally poor in organic matter and nutrient because of the absence of dense vegetation caused by bush burning, overgrazing and poor farming practices in the district.
 It is important to note that, the tropical brown earth is suitable for mechanized farming.
 The terrace soils occur along rivers and suitable for grain crops and tobacco.

 Cultural and Social Structure